yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - View your accounts' calculated reconcile window auto 'as of' date (active accounts only)

     - MENU: Currency & Security tools:
+        - DIAG - Diagnose base currency.
+Run this first.
+If errors, then go to FIX below
-        - DIAG - Diagnose currencies / securities (including relative currencies) If errors, then go to FIX below
+        - DIAG - Diagnose currencies / securities (including relative currencies).
+If errors, then go to FIX below
         - DIAG - Can I delete a Security (tells you whether a security/stock is being used - and where)
         - DIAG - Can I delete a Currency (tells you whether a currency is being used - and where)
         - DIAG - List decimal places (currency & security).
 Shows you the hidden setting and related data.